patelpurvip/Pharma-mouse-data/README.md

 2. Capomulin and Ramicane had the greatest number of mice complete the study, while all other regimens observed a number of mouse deaths across the duration of the study.

 3. Looking at the tumor growth in one of the Capomulin mice (Mouse t565), the results show that Capomulin did inhibit tumor growth for that particular mouse, but only to a certain point (in this case, between time points 10 and 30).
-After that, the effectiveness of the drug seems to plateau tumor growth starts to increase again, even with the regimen.
+After that, the effectiveness of the drug seems to plateau and tumor growth starts to increase again, even with continued administration of the drug regimen.

 4. Looking at the data for the Capomulin and Ramicane mice, there is a positive correlation between each mouse's weight and the volume of the tumor, meaning the larger the mouse, the larger the tumor.
 This indicates that mouse weight may be contributing to the effectiveness of any drug regimen, however this trend was less pronounced with Ramicane than with Capomulin.